Update: In March of 2015 Rockwell renamed “RSTechED” to “Rockwell Automation TechED.” To find out more click HERE.

-For a complete listing of this this year’s RSTechED sessions, click HERE.
+For a complete listing of this this year’s TechED sessions, click HERE.

-That, and the opportunity to network with peers and colleagues both old and new, makes RSTechED one of the most interesting weeks of the year.
+That, and the opportunity to network with peers and colleagues both old and new, makes TechED one of the most interesting weeks of the year.

-To find out more about Rockwell Automation’s RSTechED, or to visit the official site, click HERE.
+To find out more about Rockwell Automation’s TechED, or to visit the official site, click HERE.

-I hope this RSTechED 101 was helpful.
-If you have any questions or comments please feel free to leave them here by using the “Leave a reply” form at the bottom of this page.
+I hope this TechED 101 was helpful.
+If you have any questions or comments please feel free to leave them here by using the “post a comment or question” link below.

 If you found this content helpful, consider buying me a coffee here.